iotaledger/legacy-migration-tool/README.md

 Help out the Legacy Migration Tool project by filing a [bug report](https://github.com/iotaledger/legacy-migration-tool/issues/new?assignees=&labels=bug&template=bug_report.yml), making a [feature request](https://github.com/iotaledger/legacy-migration-tool/issues/new?assignees=&labels=feat&template=feature_request.md) or opening a [pull request](https://github.com/iotaledger/legacy-migration-tool/pulls/).
 See the [contribution guidelines](https://github.com/iotaledger/legacy-migration-tool/blob/main/.github/CONTRIBUTING.md) for more.

-## Joining the discussion

-If you have any questions for the developers or ideas you want to discuss, join the #firefly-discussion channel on our [Discord](https://discord.iota.org/).